lampmerchant/tashtalk/documentation/protocol.md

 #### 0x00 0xFD - Frame Done

 This sequence signifies the end of a frame where no exceptional conditions occurred.
+The host should regard the data preceding it as an incoming frame, process it if its CRC is correct, and await the start of a new frame.

 #### 0x00 0xFE - Framing Error

 This sequence signifies a framing error - a condition in which six consecutive '1' bits are received but cannot be interpreted as a flag byte.
+The host should discard the data preceding it and await the start of a new frame.

 #### 0x00 0xFA - Frame Aborted

 This sequence signifies an aborted frame - a condition where a host had been transmitting a frame but unexpectedly stopped without a concluding flag byte.
+The host should discard the data preceding it and await the start of a new frame.